js1019/PlanetaryModels/Demos/README.md

 to obtain both meshes and models.

 ### Computing the reference gravity
-Once we obtain the mesh and model, we compute the reference gravity, **if needed**, using Fast Multipole Method.
+Once we obtain the mesh and model, we compute the reference gravity, **if needed**, using the fast multipole method.
 Similarly, you can set up the path to the model and the finite element polynomial order
 ~~~
 fmesh  = './output/CONST3k/CONST_1L_3k'; % note that CONST_1L_3k is the model name.